 Dogs on the beach will only be allowed in a certain area of Cocoa Beach, from 4th St South to 15th St South you will be able to have your dog on the beach.
 Your pup will need to be on a 6’ leash.
-You can only bring your dogs to the beach from 6 am to 10 am and from 5 pm to 8 pm.
+You can only bring your dogs to the beach from 6 am to 10 am and from 5 pm to 9 pm (During standard time it is 5pm to 7 pm).
 Did I mention the leash?
 Your dog needs to be on it.
 Remember to have your poop bags too.
 Yep, you need to clean up if they go poop.

 Yes, I am a dog lover.
 Yes, I have two 4 legged fur babies.
 Yes, I like taking them to the beach too.
 We have had our pups for 12 years now.
 We first took them to the Ponce Inlet in Volusia County because it was a dog-friendly beach at the Smyrna Dunes Park

 This was a great place for the dogs.
 The park is on the south side of the Ponce Inlet and starts near the US Coast Guard Station, where you have about a 2 mile stretch of beach you can take your dogs to, and that is what I love about this park.
 We didn’t bring chairs with us, just a backpack with water and snacks, a blanket for any rest stops, and, of course, leashes, poop bags, and our pups.
 We would then leisurely walk along the waterline letting the dogs explore the environment.
 I am really looking forward to doing the same in Cocoa Beach after July 15th.